 $\nu\Pi_L$ is a new probability on $ P(\C^k)$ and $\Pi_L$ is a Markov operator.
-The above definition of $\nu \to \nu \Pi_L$ is a simple generalization of the one in \cite{benoist2017invariant}, where the authors take the $L$ consider here as the identity transformation.\\
+The definition above of $\nu \to \nu \Pi_L$ is a simple generalization of the one in \cite{benoist2017invariant}, in which the authors use the $L$ mentioned here, as the identity transformation.\\

-The map $\nu \to \nu\,\Pi_L$ (acting on probabilities $\nu$) is called the Markov operator obtained from $\phi_L$ in the paper \cite{lozinski2003quantum} .
-There the {\it a priori} measure $\mu$ is a sum of Dirac probabilities.
+The map $\nu \to \nu\,\Pi_L$ (acting on probabilities $\nu$) is called the Markov operator obtained from $\phi_L$ in the paper \cite{lozinski2003quantum}, in which the {\it a priori} measure $\mu$ is a sum of Dirac probabilities.
 Here we consider a more general setting.

 \begin{defi} We say that the probability $\nu$ over $P(\C^k)$ is invariant for $\Pi_L$, if $\nu\Pi_L = \nu$. \end{defi}

 See \cite{BKL} (and also future Proposition \ref{good}) for the existence of invariant probabilities for $\Pi_L$